WPMultisite/wp-multinetwork-adminbar/readme.txt

 1. Log in to your WordPress admin panel
 2. Navigate to Plugins → Add New
-3. Search for "WP Multi Network Admin Bar"
+3. Search for "WP Multi Network Switcher"
 4. Click "Install Now" and then "Activate"
 5. The plugin will automatically detect your Multi Network setup

 = Manual Installation =

 1. Download the plugin zip file
-2. Extract the files to your `/wp-content/plugins/wp-multinetwork-adminbar/` directory
+2. Extract the files to your `/wp-content/plugins/wp-multinetwork-switcher/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. Ensure you have WP Multi Network plugin installed and configured